Insight • Search & content

 Getting started

-You do not need to build all your clusters at once.
-Start with your strongest expertise area.
+You do not need to build every cluster at once.
+Start with your strongest area of expertise.
 Map the micro-intents.
-Audit your existing content.
+Audit the existing content.
 Fill the gaps.
-Measure the results.
-Then expand to your next cluster.
+Measure the result.
+Then move on to the next cluster.

 For a practical framework to audit your current content and identify cluster opportunities, start with our creative audit checklist.